 On average, the normal treatment time for braces is about 24-36 months, though each patient’s situation is slightly different.
 During your consultation with Dr. Holland, he will discuss your personalized treatment plan, including the estimated timeframe it will take to achieve your desired results.

-While many factors can dictate the length of treatment, making sure you closely follow Dr. Holland’s instructions might mean completing treatment in much less time.
+While many factors can dictate the length of treatment, diligently following Dr. Holland’s instructions might mean completing treatment in much less time.

 Also, each time you go in for a regular dental appointment and have your wire adjusted, you can expect to experience some minor discomfort in the following days.
 Although this is completely normal and signals that your teeth are, in fact, moving as they should, an over-the-counter pain reliever, soft foods, and a cold compress can help to minimize discomfort.